woupiestek/rlox/log.md

 Time to admit defeat...
 Munificent was right about both the data model and the need for a good dissambler.

+### result

+Reverted the data structure solved the recursive function. something still goes wrong with upvalues, and new problem have arisen with classes.

 ## 2024-08-27

 ### type specific allocators